 SKGL – Serial Key Generating Library is an open source, information based key validation algorithm.
-It’s the primary algorithm that Serial Key Manager uses to generate new keys.
+It is a legacy algorithm to generate license keys.
 One of the features of SKGL is that it is decentralized, allowing you to validate keys without using Cryptolens.
 However, one of the advantages of using Cryptolens is the fact that you don’t need to expose the encryption password during key validation.

 SKGL versus SKM15?

 Depending on your requirements, both SKGL and SKM15 can work equally well.
 However, if you are unsure, you should preferably choose SKM15 (once the Web API supports it completely), mainly because it has several features that will be great to most of the users.

 - If you want to be able to get information such as the creation date, expiration date, features, etc, from the license key string using the open-source library.

 - If your application will only have access to the licence key (i.e. with no access to neither the license server nor a a signed license file).